25+ Rarely Seen Photos of Queen Elizabeth with Her Father, King George VI

 A laugh between Dad and daughter

 Here, we see the king sharing a laugh with his oldest daughter in 1946.
-These are 13 of the funniest royal family moments caught on camera.
+Don’t miss this gallery of the funniest royal family moments caught on camera.

 Meet the (royal) family